FDuarte-Dev/course-service-api/README.md

 ### Lesson progress

-Create an endpoint where the Mimo app can send information about lessons that the user completed to.
+Created an endpoint where the Course Service API can send information about lessons that the user completed to.
 The app will send the following data:
 - Which lesson was completed
 - When was the lesson started